wishow-io/competency-project/README.md

 -Configure your .env :

-- Create your env file (from .env_EXEMPLE) with port and server adress
+- Create your env file (from .env_EXEMPLE) with port and host

 **Run project**

-Go to /app and run :

 > > $python3 main.py